sachinchoolur/lightGallery/site-astro/src/content/docs/responsive-loading.md

 half-decoded.

-Browsers without `decode()` (and error paths) behave exactly as before — the gate is progressive enhancement.
+Browsers without `decode()` (and error paths) behave exactly as before, the gate is progressive enhancement.

 ## Precise `sizes` from the layouts

-When the [justified layout](/docs/justified-layout/) positions a trigger whose thumbnail carries `srcset`, it writes the rendered width as the thumbnail's `sizes` attribute — the browser downloads the smallest candidate that actually covers the box.
+When the [justified layout](/docs/justified-layout/) positions a trigger whose thumbnail carries `srcset`, it writes the rendered width as the thumbnail's `sizes` attribute, the browser downloads the smallest candidate that actually covers the box.

 ## Headless utilities